kalhorghazal/CORDIC-Vectoring-Mode/README.md

+# Pipeline CORDIC Algorithm in Vectoring Mode
-CORDIC (COordinate Rotation DIgital Computer) is an iterative algorithm for the calculation of the rotation of a two-dimensional vector, in linear, circular and hyperbolic coordinate systems, using only add and shift operations.
+**CORDIC** (COordinate Rotation DIgital Computer) is an iterative algorithm for the calculation of the rotation of a two-dimensional vector, in linear, circular and hyperbolic coordinate systems, using only add and shift operations.
 Its current application are in the field of digital signal processing, image processing, filtering, matrix algebra, etc..
 It consists of two operating modes, the rotation mode